Foofaraw/prympt/README.md

 # prympt: A Python Package for LLM Prompting and Interfacing

 `prympt` is an lightweight open source Python package designed to simplify typical interactions with Large Language Models (LLMs).
-It encapsulates boilerplate functionality for prompt composition and LLM response processing, such as templating, prompt combination, error handling, and structured output parsing, all in a minimalist package.
+It encapsulates boilerplate functionality for prompt composition and LLM response processing, such as:
+- Templating, prompt combination.
+- Structured output parsing.
+- Error handling.
+All in a minimalist package.

 `prympt` is free software (MIT license).
 Feedback and contributions to improve it are welcome!